-We entered into the Property Management Agreement with Wells Management.
 The Property Management Agreement retains Wells Management to manage, coordinate the leasing of, and manage construction activities related to certain of our properties.
-Any amounts paid under this Property Management Agreement for properties being managed by Wells Management on December 31, 2004 under the Asset/Property Management Agreement (Existing Portfolio Properties) will have the economic effect of reducing amounts payable for asset advisory services with respect to such properties under the Asset Advisory Agreement.
-Management and leasing fees payable to Wells Management for properties to be acquired in the future shall be specified on an amendment to the Property Management Agreement, which must be approved by our board of directors and will be payable in addition to fees payable pursuant to the Asset Advisory Agreement.
-We anticipate that fees for the management and leasing of properties other than Existing Portfolio Properties will be generally consistent with the descriptions set forth below:
+Any amounts paid under the Property Management Agreement for properties which were being managed by Wells Management on December 31, 2004 pursuant to our prior Asset/Property Management (Existing Portfolio Properties) will have the economic effect of reducing amounts payable for asset advisory services with respect to such properties under the Asset Advisory Agreement.
+Management and leasing fees payable to Wells Management for properties acquired after December 31, 2004 will be specified on an amendment to the Property Management Agreement, which must be approved by our board of directors and are payable in addition to fees payable pursuant to the Asset Advisory Agreement.
+Fees for the management and leasing of properties other than Existing Portfolio Properties are generally consistent with the descriptions set forth below:

-• For properties for which Wells Management will provide property management services, it is anticipated that we will pay Wells Management a market-based property management fee generally based on gross monthly income of the property.

-- For properties for which Wells Management provides leasing agent services, it is anticipated that we will pay (i) a one-time initial lease-up fee in an amount not to exceed one-month's rent for the initial rent-up of a newly-constructed building, (ii) a market-based commission based on the net rent payable during the term of a new lease (not to exceed ten years), (iii) a market-based commission based on the net rent payable during the term of any renewal or extension of any tenant lease, and (iv) a market-based commission based on the net rent payable with respect to expansion space for the remaining portion of the initial lease term. - For properties for which Wells Management provides construction management services, it is anticipated that we will pay (i) for planning and coordinating the construction of tenant directed improvements, that portion of lease concessions for tenant directed improvements as is specified in the lease or lease renewal, subject to a limit of 5% of such lease concessions, and (ii) for other construction management services, a construction management fee to be determined and agreed to in an appropriate contract amendment.
+- For properties for which Wells Management provides property management services, we pay Wells Management a market-based property management fee generally based on gross monthly income of the property. - For properties for which Wells Management provides leasing agent services, we pay (i) a one-time initial lease-up fee in an amount not to exceed one-month's rent for the initial rent-up of a newly-constructed building, (ii) a market-based commission based on the net rent payable during the term of a new lease (not to exceed ten years), (iii) a market-based commission based on the net rent payable during the term of any renewal or extension of any tenant lease, and (iv) a market-based commission based on the net rent payable with respect to expansion space for the remaining portion of the initial lease term. - For properties for which Wells Management provides construction management services, we pay (i) for planning and coordinating the construction of tenant directed improvements, that portion of lease concessions for tenant directed improvements as is specified in the lease or lease renewal, subject to a limit of 5% of such lease concessions, and (ii) for other construction management services, a construction management fee to be determined and agreed to in an appropriate contract amendment.